ConnorHowell/docs/source/docs/forms.md

 ### Placeholder {#layout-placeholder}

 Placeholders can be used to render text-only "fields" within your forms.
-Each placeholder has a value, which is cannot be changed by the user.
+Each placeholder has a value, which cannot be changed by the user.

 ```php
 use Filament\Resources\Forms\Components;